-Figure 11: Scale-free graphs $(m_0 = 4, m = 2)$, varying N
+Figure 10: Runtime on scale-free graphs $(m_0 = 4, m = 2)$, varying N.

-Next, we evaluated the algorithms on distributed meeting scheduling problems, in a setting similar to the one described in [41].
-In that setting, the problems are constructed similarly to the PEAV formulation [27], but instead of multiple-variable agents, we follow the decomposition method that is used in the P-Syncbb experimentation [42] to separate each variable into a virtual agent [44].
+Next, we evaluated the algorithms on distributed meeting scheduling problems, in a setting similar to the one described in [34].
+In that setting, the problems are constructed similarly to the PEAV formulation [3], but instead of multiple-variable agents, we follow the decomposition method that is used in the P-SYNCBB experimentation [22] to separate each variable into a virtual agent [47].

-Inspired by the setting of Léauté and Faltings [23], we vary the number of meetings, while the number of participants per meeting is fixed to 2.
+Inspired by the setting of Léauté and Faltings [28], we vary the number of meetings, while the number of participants per meeting is fixed to 2.
 Then, for each meeting, the participants are randomly drawn from a pool of 3 agents.
-Afterwards, the objective is to select a time slot out of $|D_n| = 8$ options for each meeting.
+Afterward, the objective is to select a time slot out of $|D_n| = 8$ options for each meeting.
 Both time preference and meeting importance are considered during the scheduling.

-Figure 12 presents the performance of the algorithms in this setting.
+Figure 11 presents the performance of the algorithms in the meeting scheduling setting.
 The trend is similar to previous experiments.
 In addition, we can see that MD-Max-Sum with topology privacy index $\gamma = 1$ reaches the cut-off time of 30 minutes when solving scheduling problems with 15 meetings or more, while the variant with $\gamma = 0$ can handle problems with 23 meetings without reaching this limit.
-This emphasizes the importance of the ability to control the trade-off between privacy and performance.
+This emphasizes the importance of the ability to control